Slow-growing counterexamples to the strong Eremenko conjecture: Relating growth and geometry

 In light of the discussion in Section~\ref{recrels}, we make the following definition for $\psi$.

-\begin{defn} Let $\Psi \colon [e, \infty) \to [0,\infty)$.
-We let and \end{defn} The reason for the discrepancies between the definition taken and what was suggested by~\eqref{logr--R} ($10$ instead of $9$ in the numerator, $\log t$ instead of $\log (t) +1$ throughout) is simply out of preference and makes no material difference to the subsequent work.
+\begin{defn} Let $t_0 >0$ be such that $\varphi$ is strictly increasing on $[t_0, \infty)$.
+Let $\Psi \colon [\exp(t_0), \infty) \to (0,\infty)$ be defined as and \end{defn} The reason for the discrepancies between the definition taken and what was suggested by~\eqref{logr--R} ($10$ instead of $9$ in the numerator, $\log t$ instead of $\log (t) +1$ throughout) is simply one of preference and makes no material difference to the subsequent work.
+We return to consider how $\varphi$ and $\psi$ interact with each other when determining the order of growth of $F$ in Section~\ref{sec:phivspsi}.

-The condition of~\eqref{target}, seen in Figure~\ref{shootthemonkey}, should be considered as a counterexample condition that is a sufficient condition for those of Definition~\ref{cxpleconds}.
-Note that it has no relation to the order of growth of $F$ requires no knowledge of $\psi$.
-We will now turn our focus to proving that there is a sequence of gate openings, $(\eps_j)_{j=0}^\infty$, such that this new counterexample condition can indeed be satisfied.
-We return to consider how $\varphi$ and $\psi$ interact with each other when determining the order of growth of $F$ in Chapter~\ref{sec:phivspsi}.